On the Ehrhart Polynomial of Minimal Matroids: Introduction

 We were able to establish here the Ehrhart positivity (and the $h^*$-real-rootedness) of $T_{k,n}$, and to provide a manifestly positive formula for the coefficients.
 Hence, the first inequality on Conjecture \ref{cota} implies the first assertion of Conjecture \ref{deloera}.\\

-The Ehrhart positivity of minimal matroids is a huge clue pointing to the truthfulness of De Loera's et al. Conjecture.
+The Ehrhart positivity of minimal matroids is a clue pointing to the truthfulness of De Loera's et al. Conjecture.
+So far the only known infinite family of Ehrhart positive matroids of all ranks and cardinalities were uniform matroids \cite{ferroni}.
+This also provides a new example.

-Furthermore, its validity would provide then a severe restriction for the possible polynomials that may occur as the Ehrhart polynomial of a (connected) matroid.
+The validity of Conjecture \ref{cota} would provide then a severe restriction for the possible polynomials that may occur as the Ehrhart polynomial of a (connected) matroid.

-As we mentioned before, the polytope $\mathscr{P}$ of a connected matroid of rank $k$ and cardinality $n$ is contained in the hypersimplex $\Delta_{n,k}$.
+As we mentioned before, the polytope $\mathscr{P}$ of a connected matroid of rank $k$ and cardinality $n$ is contained in the hypersimplex $\Delta_{k,n}$.
 In spite of that, it is not true in general that $\mathscr{P}$ contains a copy of the matroid polytope of $T_{k,n}$.
-Still, our inequalities have been verified for all connected matroids with up to $8$ elements.\\